makeflow/makeflow-pc/README.md

 npm run release -- 1.0.0
 ```

-This will trigger the CI to build this version of installers for both Windows and macOS.
-Installer file can be found at release page as drafts.
+This will update the version of this app and trigger the CI to build this version of unsigned installers for both Windows and macOS.
+Installer files can be found at release page as drafts.